2022–23 FA Cup

-The 2022–23 FA Cup is the 142nd edition of the oldest football tournament in the world, the Football Association Challenge Cup.
+The 2022–23 FA Cup was the 142nd edition of the oldest football tournament in the world, the Football Association Challenge Cup.
 It is a one-legged competition whereby teams play each other once and the winner proceeds to the next round, in contrast to a two-legged competition in which teams play each other twice (home and away) to determine which team progresses to the next round.

-The FA Cup is sponsored by Emirates and known as the Emirates FA Cup for sponsorship purposes.
-The winners will qualify for the 2023–24 UEFA Europa League group stage.
+The FA Cup was sponsored by Emirates and known as the Emirates FA Cup for sponsorship purposes.

-Premier League team Liverpool were the defending champions, having defeated Chelsea to secure their 8th title in the previous year's final, but they were eliminated in the fourth round by Brighton & Hove Albion.
+Premier League team Liverpool were the defending champions, having defeated Chelsea to secure their eighth title in the previous year's final, but they were eliminated in the fourth round by Brighton & Hove Albion.

+Manchester City defeated city rivals Manchester United 2–1 in the final to win their seventh FA Cup title.
+As winners, they would have qualified for the 2023–24 UEFA Europa League group stage; however, as they had already qualified for European competition via the league standings, the spot was passed down to the sixth-placed Premier League team.

 Teams

-The FA Cup is a knockout competition with 124 teams taking part all trying to reach the Final at Wembley on 3 June 2023.
+The FA Cup was a knockout competition with 124 teams taking part all trying to reach the final at Wembley on 3 June 2023.
 The competition consisted of the 92 teams from the Football League system (20 teams from the Premier League and the 72 in total from the EFL Championship, EFL League One and EFL League Two) plus the 32 surviving teams out of 640 teams from the National League System (all but eleven clubs from 5–9 and eleven replacements from tier 10 of the English football league system) that started the competition in the qualifying rounds.

-Qualification rounds are on a geographical basis and main competition rounds drawn randomly usually either at the completion of the previous round or on the evening of the last televised game of a round being played depending on television broadcasting rights.
+Qualification rounds were on a geographical basis and main competition rounds were drawn randomly usually either at the completion of the previous round or on the evening of the last televised game of a round being played depending on television broadcasting rights.

 Qualifying

-Teams that are not members of either the Premier League or English Football League compete in the qualifying rounds to secure one of 32 available places in the First Round Proper.

-On 6 August 2022, Newport (IOW) teenager Finn Smith became the youngest ever FA Cup goalscorer, a day after his 16th birthday.